mkalifardi/mkalifardi.github.io/about.md

 - Resourceful communicator, adept at establishing and developing relationships across cultures, all organizational levels.
 Able to motivate operation teams, efficiently oversee projects and accelerated work schedules.
 - Extensive expertise conceptualisation and financial assessment to optimize investment returns for owners.
 - Achievements include:
-    -Led the reuse of tire waste from hauling trucks as a sustainable material in structural support, reducing landfill waste and enhancing construction durability.
+    - Led the reuse of tire waste from hauling trucks as a sustainable material in structural support, reducing landfill waste and enhancing construction durability.
     - Implemented and coached the team in Autodesk BIM, improving project efficiency, streamlining workflows, and reducing material waste through precise planning and resource management